 Sister will be taking a Concert Choir class at our local homeschool learning center.
 This class is designed to inspire her to share a love of music for the Glory of God, cultivate her passion for the beauty and diversity of music as part of God’s creation, challenge her to “find her voice” through showcasing and growing their musical talents via performance opportunities, and foster a deep appreciation for how beautiful music ministers to the individual and impacts the culture as a whole.
 Of course, close friendships will develop from this, and hopefully some of those will be lifelong friendships.

 Sister loves to bake, so when she heard that one of her favorite co-op teachers was offering a semester long baking class, she begged me to sign her up.
 In this she will get to bake something new each week!
 This class will be very hands on and it will be with some of her favorite people.
 Score.
+This class will be the fall semester.

 I mentioned in my 10th grade homeschool curriculum guide that all three kiddos will be using the The Boss Club Christian Homeschool Entrepreneurship Curriculum to learn about entrepreneurship.
 We’ll use the two one-semester courses that help students design, launch, grow, and optimize their own business.
 Sister and Little Miss will be using the Homemade Dog Treat Business Kit to launch their dog treat business.